EsotericShadow/KadenChad-3D-Animatior/README.md

 # Portfolio Website Documentation

 Hey Kaden!
 This guide will walk you through updating your portfolio website, which is hosted in a private GitHub repository and deployed on Vercel.
-We’ll keep it super simple: you’ll set up GitHub, upload your changes using drag-and-drop in GitHub’s browser app, deploy them on Vercel (which is a breeze), and connect your custom domain if needed.
+We’ll keep it super simple: you’ll set up GitHub, upload your folder using drag-and-drop in GitHub’s browser app, deploy it on Vercel (which is a breeze), and connect your custom domain if needed.
 You’ll also learn how to edit the CSS in `styles.css` and the HTML content in `script.js` to tweak colors, text, images, and more.
 If you run into any issues, just let me know, and we’ll hop on a video call to fix it together!

 ---